megascatterbomb/mega_mod/README.md

 For the uninitiated, this taunt creates a VERY loud noise if the doves happen to spawn in water.
 This mod applies a countermeasure.
 Interally referred to as the "jakemod" after the person who "inspired" this mod's existence.

+## (WIP) TF2Ware Ultimate custom special round support.

+Framework for injecting custom special rounds into the official workshop version of TF2Ware Ultimate.
+A special round `what_have_you_done.nut` is included which is a modified "Double Trouble" that allows up to 5 special rounds to be loaded at once.
+At present, custom special rounds can only be loaded by an admin with `/ware_nextspecial`, which is modified to support up to 5 special rounds at once.